|

 doctoral dissertation committee at DePaul

-University; and founding president of Nghia Sinh
+University; and Founding President of Nghia Sinh

 International, established in 1963.
 Nguyen-Trung

-Hieu has given 30 years of dedicated service to
+Hieu has given 34 years of dedicated service to

 the Pan Asian American community.
 Since 1975,